Menu

 What Happens When An Investor Files Arbitration Against Me?

 The arbitration process can be long and burdensome, with multiple pre-hearing conferences, discovery requests, and motions.
-And although a lawyer is not required in some arbitration forums (like FINRA), it is in your best interest to have an experienced arbitration attorney by your side because arbitration involves legal language, documentation, and procedures that can be difficult to understand and navigate.
-At My RIA Lawyer, our attorneys have experience fighting for financial advisors and getting results.
+Although a lawyer is not required in some arbitration forums (like FINRA), it is in your best interest to have an experienced FINRA arbitration attorney by your side because arbitration involves legal language, documentation, and procedures that can be difficult to understand and navigate.
+At My RIA Lawyer, our attorneys have experience fighting for financial advisers and getting results.

-We have defended registered investment advisors (RIAs) and broker-dealers (BDs) in hundreds of arbitrations and have successfully protected advisors and their firms from claims such as:
+We have defended registered investment advisors (RIAs) and broker-dealers (BDs) in hundreds of arbitrations and have successfully protected advisers and their firms from claims such as:

 • Churning